 - The service you are offering is extremely simple

 Let’s face it: if you’re charging someone $10 per month for the privilege of using your service, you can’t afford to match them with a dedicated Customer Success Manager.
 The second scenario is closely related to the first: If you’ve created something so basic that virtually all of your customers can figure it out at a glance, why match them with someone whose sole mission is to help them achieve their business goals?
-In either case you’re adding complication where none exists, a sure recipe for disaster.
+In either case, you’re adding complications where none exists, a sure recipe for disaster.

 Customer Success lies at the intersection of these two priorities.
-At the moment your customer realizes that your service can be immensely valuable, while also providing creative ways to scale, that’s the moment when Customer Success can really shine.
+At the moment your customer realizes that your service can be immensely valuable, while also providing creative ways to scale, that’s the moment when Customer Success can shine.
 And this moment can come about in any industry.
 The only reason Customer Success began with Software as a Service (SaaS) is that all the products are virtual, so it’s easy to reframe them as services.
 Customer Success began with SaaS, but its potential is practically unlimited.
 Here are a few examples of what Customer Success might look like in other industries that – on the surface – appears to have nothing to do with SaaS:

 Let’s break this term down to its most basic elements: Heating, Ventilation, and Air Conditioning.
 Already you can begin to see how this ‘product’ is associated with a very strong ‘service’ element.
 The HVAC industry is still operating the way the software industry functioned 20 years ago, with a very large upfront fee (which pays, for example, for a campus-wide Air Conditioning installation in the former and an ERP solution in the latter).
 Historically, this one-time purchase would be followed by much smaller monthly maintenance payments.
 Just like in our Food example above, this model handily covers clients’ objectives but not their goals.
 Enter Customer Success!
 If we shift our focus from the product (Rooftop HVAC unit) to the service (providing precise climate-control of 1000 of our clients’ employees so that they can be more effective at work), then immediately we can begin to identify with what our client is trying to achieve.
 This is the essence of Customer Success.

 What is the service that donors receive in exchange for their weekly, monthly, or annual contribution?
 Here the framework for Customer Success already exists, but let’s go deeper.
-For individual supporters, an automated email marketing campaign might be sufficient to demonstrate how an NPO is helping channel their donation towards the greater good, but for a large corporate donor the stakes are much higher.
+For individual supporters, an automated email marketing campaign might be sufficient to demonstrate how an NPO is helping channel their donation towards the greater good, but for a large corporate donor, the stakes are much higher.
 How can NPOs demonstrate to their corporate donors that their contributions are delivering a significant ROI?
 How can NPOs create additional opportunities for giving within their largest corporate accounts?
 How can NPOs identify their champions within those accounts… and nurture them for testimonials and referrals?
 These questions are the bread and butter of Customer Success.

 The point here is to get you to think about how to apply the values of Customer Success in your industry and business.
 Customer Success does not belong to SaaS any more than Sales, Support, Product, or Operations.
 With the right focus on your customers’ long-term business goals, you can help your entire industry thrive.
 That’s the potential of Customer Success.